 The fact that the collection agency’s name or information about a debt appears in a message is not “unfair or unconscionable” under the proposed rule.
 The information contained in the email or text message is intended for personal communication.

-The requirement that may be a little trickier is that your agency must have reasonable procedures in place to ensure that a message is going to the correct consumer.
+The right party contact requirement that may be a little trickier is that your agency must have reasonable procedures in place to ensure that a message is going to the correct consumer.
 Email addresses and cell phone numbers can be exchanged and recycled quickly.

-To address this risk, the proposed rule offers a safe harbor for an incorrect email or phone number which the consumer used to contact the agency under the term “recently used.”
+To address this risk, the proposed rule offers a safe harbor for an incorrect email or phone number that the consumer used to contact the agency under the term “recently used.”

 The CFPB has yet to define “recently used,” so this subject still requires further clarification.